 Earth Kids concentrated on Biodiversity during May – the month of Biological Diversity.
-We set them a series of tasks to do, which you can see below.
+The epitome of education in nature, for environment.
 The more we sit in Nature and admire her perfection, the more we will love her.
 We need to re-instill a respect for Nature that we take into the future.

 What is Biodiversity?